5131.6 AR - Alcohol and Other Drugs

 Intervention

-The staff shall intervene whenever students use alcohol or other illegal drugs while on school property or under school jurisdiction.
-Staff members who believe that a student may be under the influence of alcohol or drugs shall immediately notify the principal or designee.
+District staff shall intervene whenever students use alcohol or other illegal drugs while on school property or under school jurisdiction.
+Staff members who have a reasonable suspicion that a student may be under the influence of alcohol or drugs shall immediately notify the principal or designee.

 School staff shall not disclose confidential information provided during counseling by a student 12 years of age or older.
-School counselors may report such information to the principal or parent/guardian only when they believe that disclosure is necessary to avert a clear and present danger to the health, safety or welfare of the student or other persons living in the school community.
-They shall not disclose such information to the parent/guardian if they believe that the disclosure would result in a clear and present danger to the student's health, safety or welfare.
+A school counselor may report such information to the principal or parent/guardian only when the counselor believes that disclosure is necessary to avert a clear and present danger to the health, safety or welfare of the student or other persons living in the school community.
+The school counselor shall not disclose such information to the parent/guardian if the counselor believes that the disclosure would result in a clear and present danger to the student's health, safety or welfare.
 (Education Code 44049, 49602)